UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_04.md

 Notes:

-We need to make sure that we `.fit()` our model before we `.predict()`.
+We need to make sure that we `fit` our model before we `predict`.
+In the decision tree algorithm, the fitting stage is where the model learns about the data and sets the if-else statements.

-In the decision tree algorithm, the fitting stage is where the model learns about the data and sets the *if and else* statements.
+Here are the features saved in an object named `X_binary` and our target labels is `y`.
+Now we can `fit` our model.

 ---